 Within the wider curriculum, all subjects will be taught, with a priority on key objectives and milestones to ensure the key skills of reading, writing and maths are a daily focus.

 Gaps in critical knowledge and skills, along with missed curriculum content which have been identified across the wider curriculum will continue to be part of the planned curriculum.

 At St Dennis Primary Academy, we use a range of qualitative and quantitative data to review our curriculum impact and subsequent design.

-We use Target Tracker to assess learning in English and maths.
-TAPS focussed assessments are used in science and Chris Quigley’s ‘Depth of Learning’ statements are used in other foundation subjects.
-The senior leadership team and core subject leaders regularly meet teachers to review attainment and progress of every child against Key Performance Indicators to ensure that they achieve their full potential.
+We use the standardised tests of PIRA, PUMA and GAPS to assess attainment in English and maths along with Target Tracker statements and steps.
+TAPS focussed assessments are used in science and assessments by teachers based on critical knowledge and skills are made in other subject areas.
+The senior leadership team and core subject leaders regularly meet teachers to review attainment and progress of every pupil against Key Performance Indicators to ensure that they achieve their full potential.
 We don’t confuse coverage with progress when assessing, as learning is measured through careful analysis of the application of skills across the curriculum.

 Our curriculum ensures that we develop well-rounded pupils with a clear understanding of core values such as aspiration, courage, achievement, friendship, teamwork and responsibility.
 It also investigates our similarities and differences, promotes acceptance, diversity, and citizenship.
 Physical, linguistic, cognitive and social and emotional skills are developed through oracy resulting in confident and articulate communicators, ready for the next stage of their education and beyond.